Chieze-Franklin/Bolt.js-Book/packagejson.md

 # The package.json File

+This document describes what a typical _package.json_ file should look like, and the relevance of the fields in the file.

 As far as integrating your app with Bolt is concerned, this is the starting point.
 The _package.json_ file can be thought of as the manifest for your application.
 This is what Bolt will consult during the installation of an app.

 This _package.json_ is expected to be in the root folder of your app.
 It is no different from the _package.json_ for npm modules, except that a few more fields have been added to it.